 May 24, 2022 Vas Nair

-Mindfulness and Working Through Conflict
+Mindfulness And Working Through Conflict

 Dealing with the uncertainty and stressful emotions in any conflict can unto itself be a barrier to solving it.
 Perhaps its why many people tend to put it off or not ever deal with a difficult scenario.
 However, ignoring it might lead to even bigger problems such as uncomfortable interactions with others, a breakdown in communications and disruptions to work.
 None of this will make the situation any better!